Professional organisations

 American Society for Legal History

-UK College of Family Mediators
+College of Mediators

 Asia Foundation

-The Asia Foundation is based in San Francisco; it seeks to further the mutual interests of the US and the Asia Pacific region.
+The Asia Foundation is an international non-profit organisation based in San Francisco; it seeks to further the mutual interests of the US and the Asia Pacific region.
 The Foundation's main areas of interest are governance, law, civil society, economic reform and development, international relations and women's political participation.
 The website gives information about the programmes it funds, news of its activities and events and a list of its publications, many of which are freely available online.

 International Society of Family Law